NoobieDog/Peanuts/README.md

 -a Include Access Points too in the results<br />
 -g Get GPS location of your device (Not tested with Nethunter, yet.
 Also will need GPSD running)<br />
 -o Output file name for the CSV<br />
--b Start Bluetooth sniffing too<br /> (make sure you have either bt enabled in vm or a dongle)
+-b Start Bluetooth sniffing too<br /> (make sure you have either bt enabled in vm or  dongle) -m Send Map data to JSON endpoint

 ## Lets See it in Action